Page Contents:

 An axolotl is a rare, aquatic amphibian native exclusively to the Xochimilco lakes in Mexico.
 It is considered by biologists to be an endangered species, with only a few still living in the wild.

-They’re known for their adorable faces, with their pleasant facial expressions and beautiful “headdress” gills.
+These creatures are known for their adorable faces, with their pleasant facial expressions and beautiful “headdress” gills.

 Axolotls also have very strict habitat parameters that must be met by their caregivers.